‘Jonah Anderson is tactically astute, pragmatic and forward thinking’

 Jonah is often called on to conduct internal investigations both within the UK and overseas.
 He advises corporates and individuals on financial crime investigations and prosecutions by the UK authorities, including the Serious Fraud Office, HM Revenue & Customs, the National Crime Agency, the Financial Conduct Authority and the police.

-- Advising a financial institution regarding a multi-jurisdictional internal investigation in relation to failures in systems and controls regarding money laundering.
+- Advising regulated financial firms regarding internal investigations in relation to failures in systems and controls regarding money laundering.

 - Advising a financial institution regarding a criminal investigation into customers and associated money laundering reporting obligations and injunctive proceedings.

-- Advising a corporate regarding an internal investigation into allegations of fraud and corruption in relation to a business critical infrastructure project.
+- Advising a global tech company regarding an internal investigation into allegations of fraud and corruption in relation to a business critical infrastructure project.

-- Advising senior executives under investigation regarding allegations of bribery, fraud, false accounting and/or money laundering.
+- Advising senior executives under investigation regarding allegations of bribery, fraud, accounting irregularities and/or money laundering.

 - Advising individuals under investigation by the Financial Conduct Authority, the U.S. Department of Justice and other agencies in relation to trading activity.